-- FC-4.3.5 Conventional bank licensees must instruct their external auditor to produce the report referred to in Paragraph FC-4.3.1 (d).
+Islamic bank licensees must instruct their appointed firm to produce the report referred to in Paragraph FC-4.3.1 (d).
 The report must be submitted to the Compliance Directorate at the CBB by the 30th of April of the following year.
-The findings of this review must be received and acted upon by the licensee. - FC-4.3.6 The external auditor may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the statement referred to in Paragraph FC-4.3.5.
+The findings of this review must be received and acted upon by the licensee.

+FC-4.3.6 The appointed firm may rely upon work performed by the licensee's internal audit function, as part of their procedures for producing the statement referred to in Paragraph FC-4.3.5.